Blurryface: Accolades

 The album was ranked at number one in Alternative Press's "10 Essential Records of 2015" list.
 Jason Pettigrew of Alternative Press wrote that the band combined "hip-hop vistas, tinges of reggae, everyman pop, furious electronic urgency and bellicose sadness into an impossibly cohesive record".
 The album was included at number 2 on Rock Sound's top 50 releases of 2015 list.
-Blurryface was nominated for "Album Of The Year" at the 2016 Alternative Press Music Awards.
+Blurryface won the category "Album Of The Year" at the 2016 Alternative Press Music Awards.
 The album also won the category of "Top Rock Album" at the Billboard Music Awards.

 Commercial performance

-Blurryface debuted at number 1 on the Billboard 200, earning 147,000 album-equivalent units (134,000 pure album sales) in the United States in its first week, making it Twenty One Pilots' highest-charting album and marking the band's highest opening week in the US.
+Blurryface debuted at number 1 on the Billboard 200, earning 147,000 album-equivalent units (134,000 pure album sales) in the United States in its first week, making it Twenty One Pilots' highest-charting album, tied with their eighth album Breach (2025), and marking the band's highest opening week in the US until Trench (2018).
 The group also made their first appearance on the UK top 40 with Blurryface debuting at number 14 and later peaking at number 5 in September 2016, becoming their first top 10 on the UK albums charts.
 By November 2015, the album sold 500,000 copies worldwide.
 The following month, it was announced the album's US sales was over 505,000 copies.
 By January 2016, the album had sold 592,000 copies in the US.
 Two months later, the album's US sales had risen to 753,000 copies.
 By the end of March, the album's US sales stood at 792,000.
 By mid-June, the album had sold 924,000 copies, and over 1 million by late July.
 By the end of the year, the album had sold over 1.2 million copies in the US.
 It was the eighth best-selling album of 2016 with over 1.5 million copies sold worldwide that year, according to the International Federation of the Phonographic Industry.
 As of April 2017, it has sold over 1.5 million copies domestically in the US.
 The album has been certified gold in Canada and triple platinum in the US.
 As of October 2018, the album earned 3.74 million equivalent album units, of which 1.7 million are in traditional album sales in the United States.
 In 2018, the album became the first non-compilation project to have every song certified gold by the Recording Industry Association of America.

 As of October 2018, the album has sold 394,727 copies in the United Kingdom and 6.5 million copies worldwide.

+In January 2025, it was revealed that the album lands at #40 on Billboard's "Top Billboard 200 Albums of the 21st Century" list.

+In April 2025, an unreleased demo of "Doubt", the album's eighth track, gained popularity on social media platform TikTok.
+After noticing that it went viral, the group released the demo on streaming platforms and added it to the setlist of the Clancy World Tour.